IowaDave/ATTiny85_Battery_Sleep/README.md

 # ATTiny85_Battery_Sleep
 **Blink an LED for two weeks on two AAA batteries**

+Arduino development boards provide a popular introduction to working with microcontrollers.
+However, one sometimes hears people grumble about short battery life.

+There is a way to fix that problem, gaining remarkable increase in battery life.

+**Here's what eats batteries**:<br>
+The boards surround their central microcontroller with other hardware.
+For example, consider the familiar Uno.
+It is built around a "low-power" ATmega328P controller.
+But wait.
+Other devices inhabit the Arduino board, including:

+* another microcontroller in the role of a USB-to-TTL programmer,
+* an external crystal oscillator,
+* a voltage regulator,
+* and several LEDs, including one that burns continuously.

+All of those additional devices consume current.
+Moreover, most newcomers stop short of taking full advantage of power-saving features available in the ATmega chip, such as its various "sleep" modes.
+Usually, people just let everything run full-bore all the time.

+**A Solution in Two Parts**:
+Part 1 is to separate the microcontroller from the Arduino development board and run the controller by itself.
+Presto! all those power-devouring peripherals are gone.
+In this project I demonstrate using an ATtiny85 controller, a smaller cousin of the ATmega328P.

-My first project with an ATtiny85 controller involved learning to minimize power consumption.
-I picture the Tiny85 running on batteries.
-How long can it last?
-The answer is: a long time.
+Part 2 involves minimizing power consumption of the controller itself.
+How long can two AAA batteries keep a microcontroller running?
+The answer is: a surprisingly long time.

-This project demonstrates the deepest sleep level, "power down sleep", combined with using the Watchdog Timer Interrupt to wake it up at approximately one-second intervals.
-Toggling an LED at each interupt visualized the operation.
+This project demonstrates the deepest sleep level, "power down" sleep, combined with using the Watchdog Timer Interrupt to wake the chip at approximately one-second intervals.
+An LED is toggled at each interrupt to visualize the operation.
+The controller uses about 1/800th of the power while sleeping, compared to the amount it uses while active.
+Even better, in this demonstration it sleeps more than 99.99 percent of the time.

+The average power consumption of the chip was reduced to 10.1 *micro*Amps.
+The LED drew about 9 *milli*Amps when it was "on", more than 891 times more power than the chip used, and the LED was active 50% of the time.
+Even so, a single pair of AAA batteries kept the demonstration running more than 2 weeks, with ample power to spare when I unplugged the batteries.

 ## Equipment List
 * ATtiny85 microcontroller